-Payment for Leave Upon Retirement Upon taking bona fide retirement through the Texas

-Teacher Retirement System, each employee having ten years of consecutive service in the district shall be reimbursed for each day of state leave at a rate established by the Board.
+Payment for Leave Upon Retirement (DEC (Local)) Upon taking bona fide retirement through the Texas Teacher Retirement System (not discharged or non renewed) and providing the district with written notice at least 45 days before the last day of employment (for contract employees) and at least two weeks before the last day of employment (for non contract employees), each employee having ten years of service in the district may be eligible to be reimbursed for each day of state leave at the employee's current daily rate.
 The total reimbursement shall not exceed \$6000 for employees retiring prior to the last duty day of the current school year or \$12,000 for employees retiring on or after the last duty day of the current school year.